 15. Indemnification

-- the Merchant's breach of these Terms or the Merchant Agreement;
+- the Client's breach of these Terms or the Client Agreement;

-- the Merchant's violation of Applicable Law or scheme rules;
+- the Client's violation of Applicable Law or payment-rail rules;

-- any Transaction, product, or service offered by the Merchant to its customers;
+- any Transaction, product, or service offered by the Client to its counterparties;

-- any third-party claim concerning the Merchant's business.
+- any third-party claim concerning the Client's business.

 16. Term and termination

-These Terms enter into force upon acceptance and continue for the duration of the Merchant Agreement.
-Either party may terminate the Merchant Agreement for convenience upon thirty (30) days' prior written notice, unless otherwise stated in the Merchant Agreement.
+These Terms enter into force upon acceptance and continue for the duration of the Client Agreement.
+Either party may terminate the Client Agreement for convenience upon thirty (30) days' prior written notice, unless otherwise stated in the Client Agreement.

 Parex may terminate the Services, in whole or in part, with immediate effect where:

-- the Merchant materially breaches these Terms or the Merchant Agreement;
+- the Client materially breaches these Terms or the Client Agreement;

 - Parex is required to do so by Applicable Law, by a regulator, or by a payment scheme;